joehahn/spark-one-off/README.md

         ./launch_cluster.sh

-which in 20 minutes will: launch the EMR cluster and the datasci instance, install various libraries, execute the Spark job on the EMR cluster, export output to S3, and launch a Jupyter dashboard that will visualize that output.
+which in 20 minutes will: launch the EMR cluster and the datasci instance, install various libraries there, execute the Spark job on the EMR cluster, export output to S3, and launch a Jupyter dashboard that visualizes that output.

-To browse that Jupyter dashboard, first use the AWS EC2 console to determine the public IP address and then browse
+To browse that Jupyter dashboard, first use the AWS EC2 console to determine the public IP address of the datasci instance and then browse

         http://54.202.212.90:8765/notebooks/dashboard.ipynb?dashboard

-keeping in mind that you will need to update the IP address in the above URL, and then log in using password=oneoff.
+keeping in mind that you will need to update the IP address in the above URL, and log in using password=oneoff.